MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/data-explorer/getting-started-with-data-explorer-basic.md

 ### The events.all table

 The `events.all` table is the default destination for all incoming events.
-It is a single semi-structured table with columns for common values such as time & event name.
-You will quickly become familiar with the EventData column, which contains the full original JSON payload and is useful in almost all queries.
+It's a single semi-structured table with columns for common values such as time & event name.
+You'll quickly become familiar with the EventData column, which contains the full original JSON payload and is useful in almost all queries.
 You can read the following documentation on the [events.all table](../schemas/events-all.md).

 ### Query